What Happens When There’s Snow on Solar Panels?

 Do Solar Panels Still Work If There’s Snow On Them?

 Well, it depends on how much snow we’re talking about.
-If your solar panels are buried under heavy snow buildup, they’re not getting any direct sunlight and therefore won’t be generating any solar power.
+If your solar panels are buried under heavy snow buildup, they’re not getting any direct sunlight and therefore won’t be generating any solar power while they’re covered.

-On the other hand, if it’s just a thin layer of snow and solar rays can still get through, there will still be some solar energy production.
+On the other hand, if it’s just a thin layer of snow and solar rays can still get through, there will still be some solar energy production, although it will be significantly reduced.
 Additionally, if there’s heavy snow on parts of the solar array but areas where the panels are still exposed, you’ll still see some energy output.

-In the long run, a few days of snow on your solar panels aren’t going to have that big of an impact on your overall solar energy production.
+In the long run, a few days of snow on your solar panels isn’t going to have that big of an impact on your overall solar energy production.
 But investing in solar energy storage batteries is a good idea, especially in states with frequent inclement weather.
+These will help maintain your monthly solar savings — an average of around $105 — even when snow covers your panels.

 What Happens To Your Solar Panels When It Snows

-Aside from wondering if solar panels still work in cold weather and snow, many homeowners wonder how inclement weather can impact solar panel systems.
+Aside from wondering if solar panels still work in cold weather and snow, many homeowners wonder how inclement weather can affect solar panel systems.

 Framed vs. frameless solar panel modules and how they fare against snowy weather